heartjs/heart/docs/README.md

 ---

-# Heart
+# Getting Started

-Lightweight isolated business logic processor for monolith projects.
+**Lightweight isolated business logic processor for monolith projects.**

-Built with `event sourcing` pattern in mind.
-This library will help you build reliable logic with the help of `Domain Driven Design`.
+- Built with `event sourcing` pattern in mind.
+- This library will help you build reliable logic with the help of `Domain Driven Design`.

 ## Motivation

 Typescript is widely distributed on backend and frontend.
-Over the past few years, we have received awesome libraries like `redux`, `express`, `nestjs` etc. But all of them do not answer the question "how to create isolated reusable business logic?".
-And in my opinion they all focus on `infrastracture` over `domain` layer.
+Over the past few years, we have received awesome libraries like `redux`, `express`, `nestjs` etc. But all of them do not answer the question *"how to create isolated reusable business logic?"*.
+<br />And in my opinion they all focus on `infrastracture` over `domain` layer.
 That's means you have to create lots of boilerplate code to introduce even the smallest feature.

 By creating the `heartjs`, I'm trying to solve those issues.